 Know About VAT in Abu Dhabi

-VAT stands for value added tax and was introduced in UAE on 1st January in 2018.
+VAT in Abu Dhabi, other parts of UAE stands for value added tax and was introduced in UAE on 1st January 2018.
 The rate is 5 percent.
-It is considered as a new source of income for UAE.
-It will be utilised to provide high quality services to public.
-It reduces dependence of revenue on oil and other hydrocarbons.
+It is considered a new source of income for the UAE.
+It will be utilized to provide high quality services to the public.
+It reduces the dependence of revenue on oil and other hydrocarbons.

-Registration for VAT is compulsory if the taxable goods and other imports cross AED 375000 per annum.
-Registration for businesses with imports and supplies exceeding AED 187500 per annum is optional.
+Registration for VAT in Abu Dhabi and other parts of the UAE is compulsory if the taxable goods and other imports cross AED 375000 per annum.
+Registration for business setup service with imports and supplies exceeding AED 187500 per annum is optional.

-Registration for VAT can be done on eServices section on FTA website by creating an account first.
+VAT Registration in Abu Dhabi can be done on the eServices section on the FTA website by creating an account first.
 VAT Registration User Guide provides detailed information on the same.

 How is VAT collected?

 Businesses registered with VAT collect the tax on behalf of the government.
-A 5 percent increase in the cost of the goods is the VAT that the customers bear on the taxable goods in Abu Dhabi and other parts of UAE as well.
-VAT registered businesses pay 5 percent on supply of goods and services at every step of supply chain.
+A 5 % increase in the cost of the goods is the VAT that the customers bear on the taxable goods in Abu Dhabi and other parts of the UAE as well.
+VAT registered company setup in Abu Dhabi pay 5 percent on supply of goods and services at every step of the supply chain.
 Tourists of Abu Dhabi are also required to pay VAT.

 Filing a return for VAT

-VAT registered businesses and people have to submit a ‘VAT Return’ to Federal Tax Authority at the end of each tax period.
-It summaries the purchases made and show’s the person’s VAT liability.
+VAT registered business setup in UAE and people have to submit a ‘VAT Return’ to Federal Tax Authority at the end of each tax period.
+It summarizes the purchases made and show’s the person’s VAT liability.

 Liability of VAT

-Liability of VAT is the difference in the VAT charged and the VAT incurred on purchases in the same tax period.
-The former value is known as the output tax and the later as input tax.
+Liability of VAT is the difference between the VAT charged and the VAT incurred on purchases in the same tax period.
+The former value is known as the output tax and the later as the input tax.

 When the Input tax exceeds the output tax the person is entitled to set the excess tax recovered off against subsequent payment due to FTA.
 In case the opposite happens, the difference has to be paid to FTA.